GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 - [Availability] The election server should remain available under heavy load.

-@todo abakst gajaka: [Soundness] No clashing items must both appear on the Bulletin Board.

 ## Documentation

 This document is currently the only documentation for the Evidence Server.
 The